How do we use the simple future tense?

 Tommy: What are you going to do this weekend?

-Johnny: Maybe I am going to go to the movies with Betty.
-This sounds strange.
+Johnny: Maybe, I am going to go to Boston for my cousin’s wedding.
+This sounds strange!